 The College Board creates a raw score for your test, which is then converted to a scaled score (the score which you see on your report).
 This is done to account for any differences in difficulty between different versions of the test, so no advantage is given to students taking the test on a particular day.

 Your raw score is created based on the following guidelines:

-- 1 point is added for each correct answer.
+- One point is added for each correct answer.

-- A fraction of a point is subtracted for wrong answers.
+- A fraction of a point is subtracted for wrong answers (unlike the ACT, which does not deduct any point for an incorrect answer so test-takers are free to take a guess).
 This fraction varies based on the type of question.
 For example, ¼ point is subtracted for five-choice questions, ⅓ point is subtracted for four-choice questions, ½ point is subtracted for three-choice questions.

 - No points are added or subtracted for unanswered questions.

 - If the final score comes out to a fraction, the score is rounded up or down to the nearest whole number.